Social security contributions

 Individuals pay both municipal wealth tax and state wealth tax.

-The state wealth tax rate is 0.15% and is calculated based on assets exceeding a net capital tax basis of NOK 1.5 million for single/not married taxpayers and NOK 3 million for married couples.
+The state wealth tax rate is 0.25% and is calculated based on assets exceeding a net capital tax basis of NOK 1.7 million for single/not married taxpayers and NOK 3.4 million for married couples.
+For 2022, a new step for the state rate is introduced.
+For net wealth in excess of NOK 20 million (NOK 40 million for married couples), the rate is 0.4%.

 Inheritance, estate, and gift taxes